kylanhurt/telos-arbitration-fix/README.md

 * `DISMISSED` : If during the DECISION stage the case is found to be invalid or having a non-sense ruling, the Block Producers may move the case to DISMISSED stage.
 In this scenario, all the funds (the fee + the arbitrator rate cost) will be returned to the claimant.

-* `MISTRIAL` : If during the ARBS_ASSIGNED, CASE_INVESTIGATION or DECISION stage the arbitrator recuses (or is forced to recuse), the case will be considered a MISTRIAL and all the funds (the fee + the arbitrator rate cost) will be returned to the claimant.
+* `MISTRIAL` : If during the ARB_ASSIGNED, CASE_INVESTIGATION or DECISION stage the arbitrator recuses (or is forced to recuse), the case will be considered a MISTRIAL and all the funds (the fee + the arbitrator rate cost) will be returned to the claimant.